govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-bookmarks-1.0.md

 A bookmarks file is generally a tab delimited TSV file.
 However, it can be delimited in a variety of ways.
 The delimiter is set in the properties file.

-A boookmarks file can contain two types of bookmarks: location and feature
+A boookmarks file can contain two types of bookmarks: location and feature.

 ### Location Bookmarks